anitab-org/stem-diverse-tv/README.md

 pip3 install -r requirements.txt
 ```

-- Please download Firebase Admin SDK service json file from Firebase Console and put the in project's root directory.
+- Please download Firebase Admin SDK service json file from Firebase Console and put that in project's root directory.
 Rename file to firebase_cred.json
-- Make .env file from given env.template file and add details like API_KEY, which is a web api key from firebase.
+- Make .env file from given .env.template file and add details like API_KEY, which is a web api key from firebase.
 Find your project's web api key in project's overview tab on firebase console.

 After this, execute:
 ```